camilla-eldridge/Pymol-methods/README.md

 # pymol_methods

+Scripts for mapping in pymol are for py2.7 (note - i'm not the script author)...now pymol uses py3 the work around is this:

-Since python 3,  scripts used prior for mapping in pymol don't work...instead install pymol version 2.5 in a conda environment:
+Install pymol version 2.5 in a conda environment:

               conda create -n test_pymol -c tpeulen -c conda-forge pymol-open-source conda activate test_pymol